openfaas/openfaas.github.io/_posts/2020-02-27-ofc-private-cloud.md

 With your private cloud you'll be able to deploy microservices, APIs, blogs, wikis, functions and more, whatever conforms to the [OpenFaaS workload definition](https://docs.openfaas.com/reference/workloads/).

+> Updated December 2020: updated diagram to show that Helm 3 and arkade are used to install all required software from charts to CLIs used by ofc-bootstrap.
+OpenFaaS Cloud now also works on Raspberry Pi and ARM64, see the final links for more.

 ## Pre-requisites

 * A private or public Kubernetes cluster with Intel architecture (ARM is not supported at this time) with at least 3x nodes with 4GB RAM and 2vCPU each